SHUR1K-N/AMZNNinja-Amazon-URL-Shortener/README.md

 <p>Wiz Khalifa URL</p>
 </div>

-And AMZNNinja would output this cleaner, shorter, version of the URL:
+And AMZNNinja would output this cleaner, shorter, and—obviously—functional version of the URL:

 `https://www.amazon.com/dp/B07C5VG64V`